Call for residents’ views on controversial KFC plans for petrol station site

 A Lib Dem councillor has urged his constituents to give their opinions on controversial proposals, to demolish a service station and replace it with a new KFC drive-through restaurant on the Barnes gyratory.

-Cllr Antony Mullen, the Conservative leader on Sunderland City Council who also represents the St Michael’s ward, has voiced concerns over traffic and believes the proposal “contravenes the council's policy on fast food outlets, because it is within 400m of two primary schools”.
+Cllr Antony Mullen, Sunderland City Council’s Conservative opposition leader, who also represents the nearby Barnes ward, has voiced concerns over traffic and believes the proposal “contravenes the council's policy on fast food outlets, because it is within 400m of two primary schools”.

 Currently there are four takeaways beside the garage, as well as the Toby Carvery in the Barnes pub.